 - Trotwood-Madison City School District went through a complete reappraisal update for tax year 2014 for collection in FY15.
 Real estate values fell 8.73% for residential and commercial property values fell 8.39% as a result of the reappraisal.
 An appraisal update occurred in 2017 for collection in FY18.
 There was no significant change in values for residential and commercial property as a result of the 2017 appraisal update.
 We anticipate the full reappraisal in 2020 will also be unchanged. - The State resources represent 78% of district revenues, which means it is a significant area of risk to revenue.
 The risk comes in FY20 and beyond if the state economy worsens or if the funding formula in future state budgets reduce funding to our district.
 There are two future State Biennium Budgets covering the period from FY20-21 and FY22-23 in this forecast.
-Future uncertainty in both the state foundation funding formula and the state's economy makes this area an elevated risk to district funding long range through FY23. - There are many provisions in the current state budget bill HB49 that will continue to draw funds from our district through continuing school choice programs such as College Credit Plus, Community Schools and increases in amounts deducted from our state aid in the 2018-19 school years.
+Future uncertainty in both the state foundation funding formula and the state's economy makes this area an elevated risk to district funding long range through FY23.
+We have projected our state funding to be inline with our current estimates through FY23 which we feel are conservative and should be close to whatever the state approves for the FY20-21 biennium.
+We will make adjustments to the forecast in November when factual data is available following adoption of the state budget in late June 2019.

+- There are many provisions in the current state budget bill HB49 that will continue to draw funds from our district through continuing school choice programs such as College Credit Plus, Community Schools and increases in amounts deducted from our state aid in the 2018-19 school years.
 College Credit Plus costs continue to increase as this program becomes more understood.
 These are examples of new choice programs that will continue to cost the district money.
 Expansion or creation of programs such as these exposes the district to new expenditures that are not currently in the forecast.
-We are monitoring any new threats to our state aid and increased costs very closely.

-- Patient Protection and Affordable Care Act (PPACA) This program was approved March 23, 2010 along with the Health Care and Education Reconciliation Act.
+We are monitoring any new threats to our state aid and increased costs very closely. - Patient Protection and Affordable Care Act (PPACA) This program was approved March 23, 2010 along with the Health Care and Education Reconciliation Act.
 It is uncertain to what extent the implementation of PPACA will cost our district in additional funds especially since it is being reviewed carefully at the federal level for amendment or repeal.
 We are not certain what these added costs may be but there are "taxes" mandated by the act which we are aware of.
 Longer-term, a significant concern is the 40% "Cadillac Tax" but in December 2017 this was delayed until 2022 by congress.
 This tax would be imposed on plans whose value of benefits exceeds \$10,200 for individual plans and \$27,500 for family plans.
 The rules and implementation of the PPACA is an ongoing issue we are watching closely to evaluate the effect on our district. - Labor relations in the district have been very amicable with all parties working for the best interest of students.
 We believe as the district moves forward a strong working relationship will continue.